sktime/sktime/docs/source/developer_guide/documentation.rst

 The summary should be a single line, followed by a (properly formatted) extended summary.
 The extended summary should include a user friendly explanation of the code artifacts functionality.

-For all sktime estimators and other code artifacts that implement an algorithms (e.g. performance metrics), the extended summary should also include a short, user-friendly synopsis of the algorithm being implemented.
+For all sktime estimators and other code artifacts that implement an algorithm (e.g. performance metrics), the extended summary should also include a short, user-friendly synopsis of the algorithm being implemented.
 When the algorithm is implemented using multiple sktime estimators, the synopsis should first provide a high-level summary of the estimator components (e.g. transformer1 is applied then a classifier).
 Additional user-friendly details of the algorithm should follow (e.g. describe how the transformation and classifier work).